 Unfortunately, no matter how common it is, a lot of people still panic and forget the right things to do when someone around them is experiencing an asthma attack.
 If you want to learn first aid, choose a course that also discusses how to administer CPR and first aid for asthma victims.

 We will discuss basic information and some tips to remember so you can efficiently attend to someone having an asthma attack in this article.

 The topic of asthma causes is often a grey area even for medical professionals.
 There is no exact explanation for why it happens.
-It is not contagious but they might be hereditary.
+It is not contagious but it might be hereditary.
 Someone who has asthma could experience their first attack when they are still young.
 Moreover, people with respiratory infections are also prone to getting asthma when they get older.

 There are many things attributed to asthma attacks.
 The very common causes are environmental pollutants and allergens.
-This includes pollens, dust mites, tobacco smoke, molds, and particular chemical irritants.
+This includes pollen, dust mites, tobacco smoke, molds, and particular chemical irritants.
 Sometimes, asthma can also be triggered by certain medicine types.

 Asthma is generally caused by an inflammation in the airways or muscle constrictions around the airways.
 When this happens and asthma is triggered, the victim could experience wheezing, coughing, and shortness of breath.

 In worse cases, the victim’s lips and fingernails could have a visible blue color and they may not be able to walk or talk properly.

 Asthma attacks can suddenly happen out of nowhere and it can be really easy to go into panic mode especially when there is no immediate medication available.
 However, there are simple things you can do to alleviate it while waiting for medical professionals.